wengchenyang1/premerge/README.md

 # Pre-merge Job Runner

 This repository contains a single Python script that runs pre-merge jobs on _most recently changed files_.
-These jobs encompass formatting, linting, and copyright management for both Python and C++ files.
+These jobs encompass formatting, linting, and copyright management for (currently)
+* Python
+* C++

+files.

 ## Installation